-Another approach is to use the newer rpi-imager software created by the Raspberry Pi Foundation.
-This approach will let you configure and write the OS image all in one step.
+This approach uses the rpi-imager software created by the Raspberry Pi Foundation.
+This allows configuring and writing the OS image all in one step.
 No text file editing required.
 This process can do all the same setup except for the UART enabling.

 Information on installing and running rpi-imager can be found here:

-Once you've installed rpi-imager and launched it, you should see the initial screen:
+Once you've installed rpi-imager and launched it, you should see the initial screen.
+Configuration settings are accessed via the Advanced Options by clicking on the gear icon:

 The Advanced Options should look like this: